CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 3. Create folder on desktop (for easy access)
 4. Navigate to new folder directory in the Node.js command prompt
 5. Move connect.js into this new folder
-6. Type npm i tmi.js haikudos  //this will install the js files needed to run GetRichtwitch
+6. Type npm i tmi.js haikudos get-video-id youtube-iframe-player http fs//this will install the js files needed to run GetRichtwitch
 7. Run connect.js by typing node connect.js
 8. Open a browser and go to https://www.twitch.tv/mirandacosgrovebot
 9. Type !commands in the chat box to see list of available commands.